Why Won’t My Cat Sleep With Me Anymore? Help!

 For cats, their normal body temperature ranges from 101 -102.5F.
 It would feel like a fever if we are running that temperature.

 Therefore, it is hard to set a mutually comfortable temperature for you and your cat at night.
-What might seem too warm for you might be too cold for your cat and vice-versa.

 It could even be your body heat that the cat finds too warm hence it needs somewhere cooler.

 You might have to play around with the temperature setting to see what is comfortable for your cat.
-There is usually a sweet spot for them.

 Pro tip: making the temperature of a room too hot or too cold can help keep a cat out of a room without a door.